Ahwazi national flag.

 Were there demonstrations in Ahwaz when the Arab Spring started?

 There were protests in April commemorating the sixth anniversary of the demonstrations I was arrested at.
-The regime killed 43 people, injured 90 and arrested 200 at that demonstration, but the international media wouldn’t touch it.
+The regime killed 43 people, injured 90, and arrested 200 at that demonstration, but the international media wouldn’t touch it.
 Iran executed three Ahwazi brothers last week for being involved in that demonstration, and we're really concerned about six Ahwazis who were arrested at the same time.
 Two of them are my cousins and the others are my friends.
 Iran has sentenced five of them to death and the other to 20 years in prison, and they've all been denied access to their lawyers and families.
-One of them is 27, with a wife and baby child who doesn’t recognise her father.
+One of them is 27, with a wife and baby child who doesn’t recognize her father.
 The other cousin is 25 years old, and he was tortured for four months, whereas I was only tortured for seven days.
 Try to imagine that.

 What’s their future?

 I’ve no idea because we don’t trust the regime, they’ve been tortured throughout their detention and Press TV (Iranian state propaganda TV) forced them to "confess" in an interview to using weapons against the regime.
 It’s just not true.
-I’m very concerned because of those executions last week, that fate could await my friends.
-One of my friends was arrested in 2005 and is still in prison, his younger brother was executed and two others escaped from prison while on a hospital visit.
+I’m very concerned because of those executions last week.
+That fate could await my friends.
+One of my friends was arrested in 2005 and is still in prison, his younger brother was executed, and two others escaped from prison while on a hospital visit.

 What’s the method of execution used against Ahwazis?

 They hang them, or end up killing them during torture.
 My cousin, Nasser, was only 19 years old when he was arrested in January, and he died after four days of excessive torture.
 We hope that, after Syria falls, the Arab Spring and media attention will shift towards Iraq and Ahwaz.